RobertBaruch/nmigen-tutorial/4_basicops.md

 | `<=`     | less than or equal to    |

 Note that there are no translatable Python logical operators (`and`, `or`).
 The logical reduction functions `any` and `all` are also not avaiable in nMigen expressions.
 Attempts to use an nMigen value as a boolean will result in an error saying `Attempted to convert nMigen value to boolean`.

+Shift right is effectively arithmetic, where the sign bit is present for signed Values, or absent (or implicitly zero) for unsigned Values.
+Consider that if right shift is applied to a signed Value, the shift properly duplicates the sign bit.
+If it is applied to an unsigned Value, the shift is logical -- you could consider it an arithmetic shift where the "missing" sign bit is always zero.
+Because shift right on an unsigned Value is the same as logical shift right, `>>` is a logical shift right when applied to an unsigned Value.

 ### Effects of operations on result width